Hodge conjecture for the moduli space of semi-stable sheaves over a nodal curve: Introduction

 \emph{Acknowledgements} We thank Dr. S. Basu for numerous discussions.
-The first author is currently supported by ERCEA Consolidator Grant $615655$-NMST and also by the Basque Government through the BERC $2014-2017$ program and by Spanish Ministry of Economy and Competitiveness MINECO: BCAM Severo Ochoa excellence accreditation SEV-$2013-0323$.
-The second author is funded by a PNPD fellowship from CAPES, Brazil.
+We are also grateful to the referee for his comments.
+The first author is funded by EPSRC grant number R/$162871-11-1$ and the second author by the DFG, TRR $326$ Geometry and Arithmetic of Uniformized Structures, project number $444845124$.
+Part of the work was done when the second author was funded by a PNPD fellowship from CAPES, Brazil.